ofadl/event-scheduler/README.md

    - Simulated annealing for approximate solutions

 2. **Additional Constraints**:
+   - Willingness to be late to a session
    - Session prerequisites
    - Speaker preferences
    - Maximum sessions per day